rcs333/CLOMP/README.md

 ### 1. Getting Trimmomatic set up.
 #### Approximate time: ~5 minutes
 You can download [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) and unzip it to anywhere on your computer.
-You'll need to edit trim_shell.py to reflect the location of where Trimmomatic is living.
-So change line 4 to read `TRIM_LOC = '/your/path/to/trimmomatic-version.jar` Then you need to download the provided adapter file (adapter.fa) and change line 5 to read `ADAPTER_LOC = '/path/to/adapters.fa`
+You'll need to edit CLOMP.ini to reflect the location of where Trimmomatic is living. `TRIMMOMATIC_JAR_PATH = '/your/path/to/trimmomatic-version.jar` Then you need to download the provided adapter file (adapter.fa) and change the location in the .ini to read `TRIMMOMATIC_ADAPTER_PATH = '/path/to/adapters.fa`

 ### 2. Get human host filtering set up.